 If the aim of your anti-cancer diet is to reduce tumour uptake of any of the major macronutrients (or their component molecules) then the keto-adapted diet, or nutrient sparing diet, is the best way to achieve that nutritionally, based on current research.
 Intermittent fasting or time-restricted feeding can combine well with this approach to provide synergistic support for medical protocols including chemotherapy, radiotherapy AND repurposed drugs.

-Jane McLelland’s protocol is pure genius, zeroing in on the individual metabolic pathways that cancer cells use and healthy cells don’t.
+Jane McLelland’s zeroes in on the individual metabolic pathways that cancer cells use and healthy cells don’t.
 But the metro map doesn’t scale up to provide a nutrition blueprint for the whole body.
 Any anti-cancer diet needs to focus primarily on rebooting and rebalancing the body’s systems to awaken the healing response of the whole body, and the ketogenic diet is the best way we know of creating a cancer-hostile tissue environment.

 It must be said that no one has all the answers for cancer at this point in time, and the information shared here may be confounded by future research – but I think any future understanding is likely to build on what we are learning rather than turn it on its head.
 Thank you for staying with me through such a long and convoluted post.
 I hope it has helped you make up your mind about the diet you want to follow and I wish you well in your quest for health.